Is riding a scooter in Bali a good idea?

 If you know that you are likely to rent a motorbike or scooter in Bali, my advice is to get at least some basic training in your own country first.

 I didn’t have a great deal of experience on motorbikes and had never ridden a scooter before.
-However, just before travelling I did a basic motorcycle test and had a few intense training days.
+However, just before travelling I did a basic motorcycle test and a few intense training days.
 This gave me that little bit more confidence to get going.
-It probably helped that I also have many years experience driving a car in London, which also involves a lot of concentration.
+It probably helped that I have many years of experience driving a car in London, which also involves a lot of concentration.

 How much does it cost to rent a scooter in Bali?